 - Pour about 1/4 cup of the batter into the pan and swirl until it stretches out over the pan.
 Cook until the edges begin to pull away from the sides of the pan, about 60 seconds then carefully flip.
 I no longer try to toss mine in the air, but rely on a large spatula.

 - Cook for 45 seconds on the other side then transfer to a plate.
 Repeat with the rest of the batter, placing pieces of waxed paper between the crepes so they don’t stick.

 For a sweet crepe I keep it simple: I cut up strawberries and let them sit in a sprinkling in sugar and fresh lemon juice while I was preparing the crepes.
-On the plate I swirled Hershey’s chocolate syrup just for decoration then slathered Nutella on the still-warm crepes.
 I also tucked strawberry slices inside before rolling them up, placing them on the plate and garnishing them with another strawberry and a sprinkling of powdered sugar, just cuz.

 I am Barbara, but you can also call me Squid Mom 🙂